DukeSec97/Collection-of-over-9000-xss-payloads.heavy-xss-collection/README.md

 1. XSS Vectors Cheat Sheet

 In order to avoid pop-up windows or unpredictable bugs, the xss code is not placed here.
-The xss payloads have all been replayed and placed in txt, which can be copied and pasted by yourself.In addition to regular xss, it also contains various payloads that bypass waf. bypass waf
+The xss payloads have all been replayed and placed in txt, which can be copied and pasted by yourself.In addition to regular xss, it also contains various payloads that bypass waf.

+Bypass Waf

 ![image](https://user-images.githubusercontent.com/59002589/205910311-18a7d11a-1c46-407c-99cb-04781d8c5ad6.png)